erf-model/ERF/paper/paper.md

 We acknowledge as well as the help of the AMReX team in developing and supporting new AMReX features needed by ERF.
 The work at LBNL was supported by the U.S. Department of Energy under contract No. DE-AC02-05CH11231.
+The work at LLNL was supported by the U.S. Department of Energy under contract No. DE-AC52-07NA27344.
-This work was authored in part by the National Renewable Energy Laboratory, operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE) under Contract No. DE-AC36-08GO28308.
+This work was authored in part by the
+National Renewable Energy Laboratory, operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE) under Contract No. DE-AC36-08GO28308.
 A portion of this code development was performed using computational resources sponsored by the